preciofishbone/OmniaDocs/quality-management/author/deviations-improvements/index.rst

 + **Description**: Here you can type a description about what this action is about.
 Note the format options and note that you can add images, links and tabled.
 + **OK**: Click OK to save the action.

-Active actions as shown in the list of actions this way:
+Active actions are shown in the list of actions this way:

 .. image:: feedback-actions-saved.png